idblr/ndi/cran-comments.md

   * Cleaned-up output formatting in functions
   * `usethis` is now Suggests and `LazyData` is set to 'true'
   * Updated tests for the `df` argument in `messer()` and `powell_wiley()` functions
-  * Updated vignette and README for new features
+  * Updated vignette and README with new features
   * Fixed typos throughout documentation
   * Updated Description in DESCRIPTION and fixed typos
   * Updated 'package.R' with new details